Code-Institute-Submissions/simon-random-project-2/README.md

 ##### CSS3
 - Used to create custom styling for each of the elements within the html document.
 Usually found in a external .css file.

+##### JavaScript
+- Used to create and implent the logic within the site/game, using functions, objects, methods and varibales.
+Found in an external .js file and embedded in the html file.

 ##### JQuery  - http://code.jquery.com/
 - This is a small, fast JavaScript library that was used specifically for adding js functionality to the modals and burger-icon.